-- The originator should collect EORI and Conk as evidence of receipt. - The IN should collect EOOc, EORc, and Conk as evidence of origin and evidence of receipt, respectively, which allows the IN to demonstrate its good behavior during the protocol. - The recipient should collect EOOI as evidence of origin of c issued by the IN.
-Conk must also be collected as evidence of origin of the key.
+- The originator should collect EORI and $Con_k$ as evidence of receipt. - The IN should collect EOOc, EORc, and $Con_k$ as evidence of origin and evidence of receipt, respectively, which allows the IN to demonstrate its good behavior during the protocol. - The recipient should collect EOOI as evidence of origin of c issued by the IN. $Con_k$ must also be collected as evidence of origin of the key.

 Our protocol takes only 6 steps, improving the first intuitive solution we presented in Section 2.3 on the number of messages sent over the network.
-In our protocol, anonymity could be preserved, that is, unless the originator is willing to communicate with a pre-selected recipient, neither the originator nor the recipient needs any knowledge (i.e. digital certificates) about each other in order to reach a successful protocol end.
-As we can see above, only the IN needs final entities' information (i.e. digital certificates) in order to verify digital signatures while the final entities only need the IN's digital certificate during the protocol execution.
+In our protocol, anonymity could be preserved, that is, unless the originator is willing to communicate with a pre-selected recipient, neither the originator nor the recipient needs any knowledge (i.e., digital certificates) about each other in order to reach a successful protocol end.
+As we can see above, only the IN needs the final entities' digital certificates in order to verify their digital signatures while the final entities only need the IN's digital certificate during the protocol execution.

-3.2.
-Dispute Resolution
+3.2 Dispute Resolution

 In our model, disputes might arise between any pair of three parties.
-If the evidence has an expiry date, the disputes should be settled before this date.
+If the evidence has an expiry date, the disputes should be settled with the help of an arbitrator prior to that date.